Discontinuous Galerkin discretization of coupled poroelasticity-elasticity problems: Acknowledgments

 \section{Acknowledgments}

 P.F.A. has been partially funded by the research grants PRIN2017 n.
 201744KLJL and PRIN2020 n.
 20204LN5N5 funded by the Italian Ministry of Universities and Research (MUR).
-P.F.A. and I.M. have been partially funded by European Union - Next Generation EU.
+P.F.A. and I.M. have been partially funded by ICSC—Centro Nazionale di Ricerca in High Performance Computing, Big Data, and Quantum Computing funded by European Union—NextGenerationEU.
 M.B., I.M., and P.F.A. are members of INdAM-GNCS.
 The work of M.B. has been partially supported by the INdAM-GNCS project CUP E55F22000270001.
 The work of I.M. has been partially supported by the INdAM-GNCS project CUP E53C22001930001.
+The present research has been partially supported by MUR, grant Dipartimento di Eccellenza 2023-2027